 Curriculum Year 11-12 VCE

-The Year 11 and 12 VCE Curriculum Handbook (see link below) provides general VCE, VCE VM, VPC and VET information; plus a full description of each subject offered at Padua College at this level and the subject selection processes.
+The Curriculum Handbook provides comprehensive information about VCE, VCE VM, VPC, and VET programs, along with detailed descriptions of all subjects offered at this level and guidance on the subject selection process.

 Official VCE Exam Timetable